inrae/RCaNmodel/paper/paper.md

 observations is generally far smaller than the number of estimates from model outputs.
 Food-web reconstruction have no single best solutions, but rather an infinite number of flow patterns that comply with observational data, and food-web models are said to be underdetermined [@niquil2011].
 Several strategies have been developed to tackle this issue.
-In Ecopath [@Polovina1984], one of the most largely used trophic food-web models [@Heymans2016] the modeller is asked to provide additional information on species diet or on their vulnerabilities to turn the underdetermined into an overdetermined problem.
+In Ecopath [@Polovina1984], or in its dynamic extension called Ecosim [@pauly2000; @christensen2004] one of the most largely used trophic food-web models [@Heymans2016] the modeller is asked to provide additional information on species diet or on their vulnerabilities to turn the underdetermined into an overdetermined problem.
 This approach ignores the highly variable and stochastic nature of trophic interactions.
 Linear Inverse Model (LIM) food-web models have been